graphql-dotnet/server/README.md

 The middleware can be configured through the `IApplicationBuilder` or `IEndpointRouteBuilder` builder interfaces.
-Alternatively, route handlers (such as `MapGet` and `MapPost`) can return a `GraphQLExecutionHttpResult` for direct GraphQL execution.
+Alternatively, route handlers (such as `MapGet` and `MapPost`) can return a `GraphQLExecutionHttpResult` for direct GraphQL execution, or `ExecutionResultHttpResult` for returning pre-executed GraphQL responses.
 In addition, `GraphQLExecutionActionResult` and `ExecutionResultActionResult` classes are added for returning GraphQL responses directly from controller actions.